pixelsoccupied/mcp-ran-poc/README.md

 **⚠️ WARNING: THIS IS A PROOF OF CONCEPT (POC) - NOT FOR PRODUCTION USE ⚠️**

-This repository contains two MCP (Model Context Protocol) servers:
+This repository contains two MCP (Model Context Protocol) servers and one ADK agent:

 1. **TALM MCP Server** - TALM (Topology Aware Lifecycle Manager) interface
 2. **PostgreSQL MCP Server** - Natural language SQL query interface for PostgreSQL databases
+3. **ADK Agent** - Google ADK agent providing natural language interface to PostgreSQL MCP server

 ## Quick Start